No Closer to Heaven: Reception

 No Closer to Heaven has received universal acclaim from music critics.
-At Metacritic, which assigns a "weighted average" rating out of 100 from selected independent ratings and reviews from mainstream critics, the album received a Metascore of 91/100, based on 6 reviews, indicating "universal acclaim."
+At Metacritic, which assigns a "weighted average" rating out of 100 from selected independent ratings and reviews from mainstream critics, the album received a Metascore of 91/100, based on 6 reviews, indicating "universal acclaim".
 Prior to the album's release, Fuse.tv included the album as one of their "35 Most Anticipated Fall 2015 Albums".
 The album was included at number 11 on Rock Sound's top 50 releases of 2015 list.
 The album was ranked at number 8 on AbsolutePunk's top albums of 2015 list.
 "Cardinals" was included on Alternative Press's "10 Songs You Need To Hear From June 2015" list.
 The video for "Cardinals" was included on Alternative Press's "The Best Music Videos of 2015 so far" list.
 "Cardinals" was nominated for Best Music Video at the 2016 Alternative Press Music Awards.

 No Closer to Heaven sold 22,144 copies in the first week, making it the largest first-week sales of their career.
 It charted at number 12 in the U.S., number 46 in the UK and number 59 in Australia.

+Loudwire called "I Don't Like Who I Was Back Then" the best emo track of 2015.